-Three euros – there's not much else you can buy for that amount these days, let alone something that could make you into an instant multimillionaire roughly three times over!
+Three euros – there's not much else you can buy for that amount these days, let alone something that could earn you a 100 million percent return on investment!

 So, take advantage and let the winds of crazy fill your sails.
 Have your shot at this Thursday's epic PowerBall jackpot.